Click here for Careers that match your Personality

 17) Unload baskets of irradiated elements onto packaging machines that automatically insert fuel elements into canisters and secure lids.

-More "Hazardous Materials Removal Worker" job description...
+Job Description for "Hazardous Materials Removal Worker" continued here...

-Duties / Tasks Activities Skills Abilities Knowledge / Experience
+Duties / Tasks

 Click here for "Hazardous Materials Removal Worker" Jobs